 Officially, it is known as the Straus Center for Conservation and Technical Studies and it is located at Harvard University in Cambridge, Massachusetts.
-Unlike those in a conventional library, these shelves are filled with a vast collection of colour pigment samples housed in all shapes and sizes of vessels.
+Unlike those in a conventional library, these shelves are filled with a vast collection of color pigment samples housed in all shapes and sizes of vessels.
 It all began with Edward Waldo Forbes, the grandson of Ralph Waldo Emerson and a Harvard graduate, and his fascination with fine art.
 Forbes' efforts to authenticate classic European paintings gave him a greater understanding of the technique of applying paint which, in turn, encouraged him to systematically study pigments and art conservation.

-The center's Forbes Pigment Collection consists of over 2,500 colour samples amassed from Forbes travels throughout the world.
+The center's Forbes Pigment Collection consists of over 2,500 color samples amassed from Forbes travels throughout the world.
 The pigments originated from a variety of sources, some of which are expected, such as plants and minerals – others less so, like insects and the urine of a cow.
 Equally as captivating as the cabinets displaying the curiosities, are the stories behind them.
-Fanciful names with intriguing histories, custom colours manufactured for famous artists, poisonous concoctions that were dangerous to work with and the detection of fake artworks through detailed paint analysis.
-This absorbing collection reminds us that the myriad of colours surrounding us in life each have their own tales to tell.
+Fanciful names with intriguing histories, custom colors manufactured for famous artists, poisonous concoctions that were dangerous to work with and the detection of fake artworks through detailed paint analysis.
+This absorbing collection reminds us that the myriad of colors surrounding us in life each have their own tales to tell.